 Fair values of stocks are based on the prices quoted by exchanges and are mainly classified as Level 1 in accordance with active markets.
 Fair values of bonds are based on trading reference statistics published by the Japan Securities Dealers Association or prices presented by financial institutions.
 The fair values of government bonds are mainly classified as Level 1, and local government bonds and corporate stocks (excluding private placement bonds) as Level 2.
-Asset-backed securities included in other securities are based on prices presented by financial institutions, etc. and are classified as Level 3.
+Asset-backed securities included in other securities are based on prices presented by financial institutions, etc. and are mainly classified as Level 3.

 Fair values of private placement bonds are calculated by discounting future cash flows at a discount rate, which is the sum of the risk-free interest rate and the estimated credit risk premium based on the internal rating and are classified as Level 3 fair value.
+Investment trusts are based on net asset value, etc., and are mainly classified as Level 2 fair value.